 • Pay extra attention to windows.
 They are generally weak spots for noise, as they are not completely airtight.

 • If noise is coming through the windows or doors, close window and door gaps through rubber weatherstripping(external link).
-If weatherstripping isn't working, airtight - or close to airtight - seals may be needed.
-Seals are available at most hardware stores.
+If weatherstripping isn't working, airtight – or close to airtight – seals may be needed.
+Proprietary seals are available at most hardware stores or from specialist suppliers.

 • If you own an older home, poor seals and single-glazed windows are likely to be weak spots.
 These homes benefit from new double glazing with effective seals.